HOW TO REDUCE CROP LOSS

 While corn yields have steadily increased in the US since the late 1930s, crop loss can still be costly to the farmer.
-Enhancing combine efficiency and performance is essential to a profitiable yield.
+At CNH Reman, we can't guide you in crop varieties or proper storage, but we are experts in enhancing combine efficiency and performance, which is essential to a profitable yield.
 During harvest, header losses occurring during gathering can result in significant crop loss.
 The grain left behind by the combine head and cleaning process, where the grains are blown out of the combine along with crop residue, are referred to as threshing losses.

-Farmers lose approximately 1 bushel of corn per acre during harvest, according to a study from the University of Georgia in 2021.
-The loss was measured by counting the corn kernels laying in the residue of a 2.5x-foot rectangle, which was calculated to be two kernels per square foot, resulting in a loss up to 1 bushel.
+According to a 2021 study from the University of Georgia, farmers lose approximately 1 bushel of corn per acre during harvest.
+The loss was measured by counting the corn kernels lying in the residue of a 2.5x-foot rectangle, which was calculated to be two kernels per square foot, resulting in a loss of up to 1 bushel.

-To combat grain loss in your combine, thoroughly inspect your combine from front to back, starting with your feeder house floor and continuing to the transition cone.
-Things to look for in any of the areas where grain initially passes through include: wear and tear holes cracks From there, inspect your rotor cage for any wear, then onto the shaker pan, which should be free ofvisible holes and cracks.
+To combat grain loss in your combine, you should thoroughly inspect your combine from front to back, starting with your feeder house floor and continuing to the transition cone.
+Things to look for in any of the areas where grain initially passes through include: wear and tear, holes, and cracks.
+From there, inspect your rotor cage for any wear, then move onto the shaker pan, which should be free of visible holes and cracks.
 Next, inspect your trough pan and elevator boots for wear, followed by your grain tank.
 The final inspection should be your unload system, making sure to note any holes found along the extension tube.
 If you have noticed wear or holes in any of these areas, one easy solution is to line those high-abrasion areas with a CNH Reman Wear Part by Ihle Fabrications.
 Installing liner kits anywhere the grain touches can help preserve the quality of the combine and protect it from further crop loss.
 All CNH Reman Wear Parts are made with dent and abrasion-resistant materials such as Hardox® 450, a high-grade steel that is stronger than the OEM.
 The benefits of replacement liners are:

 - Ease of installation